 Are Trump Tariffs Legal?
-Three Things to Know About the Latest Ruling and the Supreme Court
+Three Things to Know About the Supreme Court Case

 If the constant news about tariffs feels overwhelming and even a bit tiresome, there’s a good reason.
-Over the past seven months, President Donald Trump’s sweeping tariffs have touched nearly every aspect of U.S. imports.
+In the past seven months, President Donald Trump’s sweeping tariffs have touched nearly every aspect of U.S. imports.

 Since early 2025, the average U.S. tariff rate has increased to roughly 18.6% as of August.
 That’s reportedly the highest level since the 1930s.